 We only accept one script at a time.
 If we have decided not to take your script forward, please understand that we are not very likely to read another draft, unless specific feedback has been given to that end.

 We are interested in reading unproduced scripts from any debut and emerging writer that fits the following criteria:

-You have not yet had a full-length play of more than 65 minutes produced professionally for at least 3-4 weeks in any theatre, and two weeks or more in a major subsidised theatre/organisation including a national tour.
+You have not yet had a full-length play of more than 65 minutes produced professionally for at least 3 weeks or more in any theatre, and two weeks or more in a major subsidised theatre/organisation including a national tour.